Sign up to our weekly newsletter

 Free PR resources

 A collection of free and exclusive downloadable resources to help your PR.

-Unless you’ve been hiding under a rock for the past 18 months, you are probably all too familiar with the term ‘social purpose’.
-More than just the latest buzz word in business, we are now living in what is being described as ‘the purposeful age’, but what does purpose really mean for brands, where has it come from and what role does PR play in this new age?
+You are probably all too familiar with the term ‘social purpose’.
+More than just the latest buzz word in business, we are now living in what is being described as ‘the purposeful age’, but what does purpose really mean for brands, where has it come from and what role does PR play?

 The idea of purpose is not a new one.
 Back in 1976, Anita Roddick founded The Body Shop based on her passionate belief that business can be a force for good.
 For over forty years, The Body Shop has followed Roddick’s values – never being afraid to stand out from the crowd and to stand up for what’s right, in a clear mission to enrich its products, its people and the planet.
 In many ways, it’s surprising that it’s taken such a long time for Anita Roddick’s vision to be acknowledged and embraced by the wider business community.